2022 European Athletics U18 Championships

 The 2022 European Athletics U18 Championships was the third edition of the biennial continental athletics competition for European athletes aged fifteen to seventeen.
-It was held in Jerusalem, Israel from 4 to 7 July at the Hebrew University Stadium.
-The event returned after a four-year hiatus since Gyor 2018, because Rieti 2020 was first postponed to 2021 and then cancelled due to the COVID-19 pandemic.
+It was held in Jerusalem from 4 to 7 July at the Hebrew University Stadium.
+The event returned after a four-year hiatus since Győr 2018, because Rieti 2020 was first postponed to 2021 and then cancelled due to the COVID-19 pandemic.
 A future edition has been awarded to Rieti for 2026.